+DCP Chapter Compliant

+B - Genera I Controls

+Chapter B3 Environmental Management

+B3.C Noise

+In accordance with Section B3.C of the DCP, function centre weddings are required to provide a Noise Impact Assessme application was submitted with an NIA which is still consider the proposed modification given operational hours are not in amendments to the current noise restrictions on the consent requested to be provided for this application. nt (AIA).
+The original red to be relevant unde acreasing nor are there

-Given past and current public concern and noise complaints received by Council, it is recommended that Council impose a 1 year trial period on the proposed modifications.
-As noted above, following the trial period, a further application may be lodged by the applicant to request a further trial or formalise the proposed amendments.
-The 1 year trial period will allow for Council to consider the performance of the operator in relation to compliance with development consent conditions, noise mitigation and any substantiated complaints received should an application to extend the trial or formalise the amendments be lodged.
+Comment: Given past and current public concern and noise complaints is recommended that Council impose a 1 year trial period or modifications.
+As noted above, following the trial period, a fu be lodged by the applicant to request a further trial or formal amendments.
+The 1 year trial period will allow for Council to performance of the operator in relation to compliance with do conditions, noise mitigation and any substantiated complain application to extend the trial or formalise the amendments to n the proposed urther application may lise the proposed o consider the evelopment consent ts received should an

 B8 Road Network and Parking

 B8.A Traffic Impacts